vraravam/natsumi-browser/README.md

 > from attacking people when you make suggestions.
 Thanks!

 ## Features
-> [!WARNING]
-> This section is still being worked on, some features may be missing.

 ### ✨ Your browser, reimagined.
 #### The classic Firefox design but with a modern spin.
 ![](./images/main.png)